 - Use a reputable and well-known email client.
 This will ensure that the email you send will be properly constructed and communicated.

-- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending email (SMTP) are fundamental to sending good mail.
+- By providing email in both HTML and rich text formats, properly constructed email headers, and adherence to specifications for sending an email (SMTP) are fundamental to send good mail.

 - Avoid the use of iframes in email.